Rudxain/Rosetta-Sisyphus/README.md

 # /Rosetta/Sisyphus
-"Sisyphus Algorithm" implemented in multiple languages of all kinds:
+"Sisyphus Algorithms" implemented in multiple languages of all kinds:
 - programming
 - speaking
 - esoteric